 What is a driving record?

-It's helpful to start off this discussion with a clear understanding of what is meant by a driving record.
-A driving record is essentially the history of an individual's driving convictions.
-If you've ever received a traffic citation that progressed to a conviction, that information is part of your driving record for whatever length of time the state has determined this information should be retained.
+It's helpful to start this discussion with a clear understanding of what is meant by a driving record.
+A driving record is essentially the history of an individual's driving infractions.
+If you've ever received any traffic tickets that progressed to convictions, that information is part of your driving record for whatever length of time the state has determined this information should be retained.

 A driving record is the recorded history of a person's vehicle infractions, and a clean driving record is a driver's history that reflects no citations or points on their license.

 On your driving history, you can find the following things:

 -Driving license status -License classifications and endorsements -DUI/DWI convictions -Fees and citations -License points -Traffic accidents -Defensive driving classes (if any)